opulentfox-29/protonmail-api-client/README.md

 proton = ProtonMail()
 proton.load_session('session.pickle')

-# getting a list of all sessions in which you are authorized
+# Getting a list of all sessions in which you are authorized
 proton.get_all_sessions()

-# revoke all sessions except the current one
+# Revoke all sessions except the current one
 proton.revoke_all_sessions()
 ```